syncdoth/RetNet/README.md

   to compute `past_kv`, we can compute parallel forward first, then feed the `past_kv` in to recurrent forward, which can save number of forwards for GPU with enough memory.

+## Huggingface Integration

+The `huggingface` branch has `PretrainedModel` based implementation.
+This is WIP and not rigorously tested yet.

+Because of `sequence_offset` parameter, it cannot utilize `GenerateMixin.generate` function.
+Resorting to custom generate function for now.

 ## xpos note

 The authors mention xpos as $e^{in\theta}, e^{-im\theta}$ (equation 5).
 At first glance, this is